 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 2199 Total first-time, first-year (freshman) women who applied 2938 Total first-time, first-year (freshman) who applied 5137 1576 Total first-time, first-year (freshman) men who were admitted 1576 Total first-time, first-year (freshman) women who were admitted 2270 Total first-time, first-year (freshman) who were admitted 3846 Total full-time, first-time, first-year (freshman) men who enrolled 606 000 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 679 Total part-time, first-time, first-year (freshman) women who enrolled 1 Total full-time and part time, first-time, first-year (freshman) who enrolled 1287 contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes s 🔀 No If yes, please answer the questions below for Fall 2013 admissions: Number of qualified applicants offered a place on waiting list N/A Number accepting a place on the waiting list N/A Number of wait-listed students admitted N/A Is your waiting list ranked?
+Total first-time, first-year (freshman) men who applied 2202 Total first-time, first-year (freshman) women who applied 2961 Total first-time, first-year (freshman) who applied Total first-time, first-year (freshman) men who were admitted 1547 Total first-time, first-year (freshman) women who were admitted 2301 Total first-time, first-year (freshman) who were admitted Total full-time, first-time, first-year (freshman) men who enrolled 561 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 659 Total part-time, first-time, first-year (freshman) women who enrolled 3 Total full-time and part time, first-time, first-year (freshman) who enrolled 1224

+Total full time and part time, mot time, mot year (iresiman) who chi oned C2.
+Freshman wait-listed students (students who met ad contingent on space availability) Do you have a policy of placing students on a waiting leading students.
+If yes, please answer the questions below for Fall 2014 Number of qualified applicants offered a place on wait ing list N/A Number accepting a place on the waiting list N/A Number of wait-listed students admitted N/A Is your waiting list ranked?
 If yes, do you release that information to students?
+Do you release that information to school counselors?
+Admission Requirements C3.
+High school completion requirement • • ol completion requirement for degree-seeking entering students: High school diploma is required and GED is accept pted High school diploma is required and GED is not a accepted High school diploma or equivalent is not required - -